-Each virtual machine instance has an ephemeral internal IP address and, optionally, an external IP address.
-To communicate between instances on the same network, you can use an instance's internal IP address.
-To communicate with the Internet and instances outside of the same network, you must specify the instance's external IP address.
+Each VM instance has an internal IP address and, optionally, an external IP address.
+To communicate between instances on the same Virtual Private Cloud (VPC) network, you can use an instance's internal IP address.
+To communicate with the Internet, you must use the instance's external IP address unless you have configured a proxy of some kind.
+Similarly, you must use the instance's external IP address to connect to instances outside of the same VPC network unless the networks are connected in some way, like via VPN.

 Internal IP addresses are ephemeral and only belong to an instance or forwarding rule for the lifetime of the resource; if the resource is deleted and recreated, the resource is assigned a new internal IP address, either by Compute Engine or by you.
 External IP addresses can be either ephemeral or static.

 External IP addresses